S

 on lp UK Transatlantic 177 Spiral Staircase

-Ralph McTell (1974 for UK Warner Bros./US 20th Century), Joan Baez, Anti-Nowhere League (often wrongly identified as the Sex Pistols), Sinead O'Connor
+Ralph McTell (1974 for UK Warner Bros./US 20th Century), Joan Baez, Anti-Nowhere League (often wrongly identified as the Sex Pistols), Sinéad O'Connor

-McTell, born Ralph May, changed his name in tribute to Blind Willie.
+McTell, born Ralph May, changed his name in tribute to Blind Willie Mctell.
 He wrote "Streets" in the mid 1960s while busking around Europe and reluctantly recorded it for his second album, prompted by producer Gus Dudgeon.
 Unlike his first LP (Eight Frames A Second), Spiral Staircase wasn't released in the States.
 An alternate take of the first "Streets" (with overdubs) was included though on a repackaged version of McTell's 1971 You Well-Meaning Brought Me Here album, issued on US Paramount 6015.

 art

-Such A Night Drifters 11-12-53
+Such A Night Clyde McPhatter & Drifters 11-12-53

 Atlantic 1019

-Johnnie Ray (2-16-54), Elvis Presley
+Johnnie Ray (2-16-54), Bunny Paul, Elvis Presley

 art